gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

 This admission controller reacts on `CREATE` operation for `Binding` subresource of `Shoot`s.
-It validates whether the target object is of type `Seed` and `.target.Name` contains a valid `Seed`.
+It validates whether the target object is of type `Seed` and `.target.name` contains a valid `Seed`.
-It rejects the Binding subresource if `SeedChange` featuregate is disabled.
+It rejects the Binding object if `SeedChange` feature gate is disabled and the `Shoot` is already assigned to a `Seed`.

 ## `ShootDNS`